How the humble Irish chipper could fall victim to Brexit

 To make the ideal white chip, the potato in question has to have a low sugar content or else they’ll brown too quickly.

-The reason why we import the spuds to make chipper chips is simple.
-The potatoes we grow - predominantly Roosters - don’t make good chips.
+Why do we import spuds to make chipper chips?
+The potatoes we grow – predominantly Roosters – don’t make good chips.
 To make the ideal white chip, the potato in question has to have a low sugar content or else they’ll brown too quickly.

 The chipper industry here typically imports Marquis or Maris Piper varieties grown on the east coast of Britain, which have been specially stored at a certain temperature to ensure the sugar content remains low.